Order of the Thistle: Composition

-The Kings of Scots, later the Kings of Great Britain and of the United Kingdom, have served as Sovereigns of the Order.
-When James VII revived the Order, the statutes stated that the Order would continue the ancient number of Knights, which was described in the preceding warrant as "the Sovereign and twelve Knights-Brethren in allusion to the Blessed Saviour and his Twelve Apostles".
+The Kings of Scots, later the Kings of Great Britain and of the United Kingdom, have served as sovereigns of the Order.
+When James VII revived the order, the statutes stated that the order would continue the ancient number of Knights, which was described in the preceding warrant as "the Sovereign and twelve Knights-Brethren in allusion to the Blessed Saviour and his Twelve Apostles".
 In 1827, George IV increased the number to sixteen members.
-Women (other than Queens regnant) were originally excluded from the Order; George VI created his wife Queen Elizabeth a Lady of the Thistle in 1937 by a special statute, and in 1987 Elizabeth II allowed the regular admission of women to both the Order of the Thistle and the Order of the Garter.
+Women (other than Queens regnant) were originally excluded from the Order, since members were required to be Knights Bachelor before appointment; George VI created his wife Queen Elizabeth a Lady of the Thistle in 1937 by a special statute, and in 1987 Elizabeth II allowed the regular admission of women to both the Order of the Thistle and the Order of the Garter.

-From time to time, individuals may be admitted to the Order by special statutes.
-Such members are known as "Extra Knights" and do not count towards the sixteen-member limit.
-Members of the British Royal Family are normally admitted through this procedure; the first to be so admitted was Prince Albert.
-King Olav V of Norway, the first foreigner to be admitted to the Order, was also admitted by special statute in 1962.
+From time to time, individuals may be admitted to the order by special statutes.
+Such members are known as "Extra Knights" or "Extra Ladies" and do not count towards the sixteen-member limit.
+Members of the British royal family are normally admitted through this procedure; the first to be so admitted was Prince Albert.
+King Olav V of Norway, the first foreigner to be admitted to the order, was also admitted by special statute in 1962.

-The Sovereign has historically had the power to choose Knights of the Order.
-From the eighteenth century onwards, the Sovereign made his or her choices upon the advice of the Government.
-George VI felt that the Orders of the Garter and the Thistle had been used only for political patronage, rather than to reward actual merit.
-Therefore, with the agreement of the Prime Minister (Clement Attlee) and the Leader of the Opposition (Winston Churchill) in 1946, both Orders returned to the personal gift of the Sovereign.
+The sovereign has historically had the power to choose knights of the order.
+From the eighteenth century onwards, the sovereign made his or her choices upon the advice of the government.
+George VI felt that the orders of the Garter and the Thistle had been used only for political patronage, rather than to reward actual merit.
+Therefore, with the agreement of the Prime Minister (Clement Attlee) and the Leader of the Opposition (Winston Churchill) in 1946, both orders returned to the personal gift of the sovereign.